ITS FALL FROM GRACE AND RENEWED CREDIBILITY

 I of England 1603 - 1625.
 Scots speaker and writer.
 Ruled Scotland from England.

-King James VI Version In English English gradually became the voice of God, the King and the written word, a situation which still exists today although Scots is still spoken by an estimated 1.6 million of Scotland's 5,062,000 population.
+King James VI Version In English English gradually became the voice of God, the King and the written word, a situation which still exists today although there are still 1,541,693 Scots speakers in Scotland (Census 2011).

 1707 Treaty of Union

 Scotland and England became Great Britain.
 Scottish Parliament banished.
 English now also the voice of political power.

 Most Scottish writers and intellectuals switched to English to reach a wider audience.
 Scots then associated with sentiment, English with education, advancement and the wider world.
 Powerful figures on both sides of the border were intent on having Scotland wiped from the map and we were in danger of becoming North Britain.
 Our identity was seriously under threat and intellectuals mentally wrote the obituary of Scots.
 Our culture was deeply and irreparably damaged and our language and music desperately in need of a saviour, when we found one in Robert Burns.

 One of the world's most celebrated poets who lifted Scots to its pinnacle of literary achievement, his main teachers the ordinary folk who had carried our language and music down the centuries.
 By writing in Scots, he openly challenged those who sought to destroy our culture.
 His faith, humanity and honest use of Scots not only helped preserve it, but brought him a truly universal audience.
 Although he battled heroically against the Anglicising tide sweeping Scotland, no-one could halt the tremendous social changes that would overtake the nation in the next 100 years.
 His rural Scotland was to be changed forever.

 1750 - 1850 Industrialisation & The Highland Clearances